Joanne Cheung 张涓

 Produced and directed Lily Benson and Cassandra Guan.
 Screenings include Copenhagen International Documentary Film Festival, Louisiana Museum of Modern Art, International Film Festival Rotterdam, and Athens Avant Garde Film Festival.

 A Landscape By Any Other Name

-Landscape as seen by a human and a computer.
+A collection of postcards of landscapes as seen by a human and a computer.

 Exhibited at Machine Experiences II: Art Perspectives on Artificial Intelligence, Rainbow Unicorn, Berlin.